kipteamm/BDFD/Tutorials and Guides/Premium System V2.md

 If you want to send a never expiring code you can leave the `(time)` argument empty.

 The following line is the one that says who can send premium codes.
+Make sure to replace `your_user_id` with your userID.
 ```php
 $onlyIf[$authorID==your_user_id;You are missing permissions to use this command!]
 ```
 If you want to allow multiple users replace it with the following [function](https://nilpointer-software.github.io/bdfd-wiki/bdscript/onlyForIDs.html).
+Don't forget to fill in actual userIDs.
 ```php
 $onlyForIDs[user_id_1;user_id_1;...;You are missing permissions to use this command!]
 ```